hamdaniVT/AbdulazizVT/content/post/sanghani-center-research-takes-new-approach-to-analyze-depression-anxiety-from-reddit-posts-to-provide-better-care-lower-suicide-rate/index.md

 title: Sanghani Center research takes new approach to analyze depression, anxiety from Reddit posts to provide better care, lower suicide rate
 date: 2023-08-24T18:20:34.169Z
+summary: "The team's approach received the Best Paper Award at the IEEE/ACM International Conference on Advances in Social Networks Analysis and Mining in November 2022 for their work on \"Predicting Depression and Anxiety on Reddit: a Multi-task Learning Approach.\""
 draft: false
 featured: false
 image: